albertoruibal/carballo/readme.md

 =====================
 [![Release](https://img.shields.io/github/v/release/albertoruibal/carballo.svg)](https://github.com/albertoruibal/carballo/packages)

-Carballo (the galician word for Oak, it's all about search trees) is an Open Source Java chess engine with three interfaces:
+Carballo (the Galician word for Oak, it's all about search trees) is an Open Source Java chess engine with three interfaces:

 * UCI: a text interface for chess GUIs: https://github.com/albertoruibal/carballo/raw/master/carballo-uci-1.8.tgz
 * HTML5: developed with Google Web Toolkit (GWT) using the Vectomatic SVG library: http://www.mobialia.com/webchessgwt
-* Desktop: a swing application
+* Desktop: a Swing application

 It is organized into modules:

 * Core: the chess engine
 * Jse: the Java Standard Edition version with the UCI interface and JUnit tests
 * Gwt: components needed for the GWT GUI
-* GwtGui: an HTML5 interface developed by Lukas Laag, it depends on Core and Gwt
+* GwtGui: an HTML5 interface developed by Lukas Laag; it depends on Core and Gwt
 * Swing: the swing application code, it depends on Core and Jse

 It is licensed under GPLv3 and the source code is hosted at https://github.com/albertoruibal/carballo.